Cray-HPE/docs-csm/background/ncn_networking.md

 <a name="vendor-and-bus-id-identification"></a>
 ### Vendor and Bus ID Identification

-The initial boot of an NCN sets interface `udev` rules since it has no discovery method yet.
+The initial boot of an NCN sets interface `udev` rules because it has no discovery method yet.

 The information needed is:
 - PCI **Vendor** IDs for devices/cards to be used on the Management network.